5 golden rules to keep a good Supplier Relationship

 What's more, recommending a trusted supplier to one of your clients or partners can greatly improve your supplier relationship.
 This creates a win-win situation for every party through the sharing of network, influence and reputation between one another.
 Later, you could even take advantage of this by asking to renegotiate your supplier contract to your benefit!

 Rule #4 : Favor quality dialogue

-Have a discussion with your supplier on a regular basis to stay updated with their current situation, issues of failures they might be facing.
+Have a discussion with your supplier on a regular basis to stay updated with their current situation, issues or failures they might be facing.
 This will allow you to anticipate the majority of problems and implement solutions and strategies in full collaboration.
-Cooperation and dialogue will be a major boost for mutual trust and smooth operation of your business.
+Cooperation and dialogue will be a major boost for mutual trust and the smooth operation of your business.

 Rule #5 : Manage your inventory and know when to reorder

 Good inventory management (which goes hand in hand with good organization!) will allow you to reorder at the right time and avoid being overcome by panic which would be a nightmare for both you and your supplier.
 You can organize and manage your inventory thanks to: